 - Physical Incapacity (impotence)

 The issues raised in an annulment based on “consent to marry” include:

 - Lack of mental capacity (e.g. intoxication)

 - Sham (marriage solely for immigration purposes)

 Perhaps the most common defense to an annulment is “ratification.”
-In short, ratification means that you become aware that your marriage could be annulled and you chose to stay in the marriage.
-For example, suppose a husband and wife were married and that the Wife required that the Husband be of a certain religious faith.
+In short, ratification means that after you realize that your marriage could be annulled, you chose to stay in the marriage.
+For example, suppose a husband and wife married.
+The Wife required that the Husband be of a certain religious faith.
 Later, she learns that he is not of that specific faith.
 At that point she may be able to have her marriage annulled due to the Husband’s fraud.
-However, if she stays in the marriage, she could later be found to have ratified the marriage which would likely eliminate the possibility of an annulment.
+However, if she stays in the marriage, the Husband could argue that she ratified the marriage.
+This would likely eliminate the possibility of an annulment.

 Annulments are not common.
-Also, annulments can become very complex if you are forced to prove your grounds for an annulment because the other party will not verify your allegations.
+Also, an annulment can become very complex if you are forced to prove your grounds for an annulment because the other party will not verify your allegations.